Foreign Language Requirement

 **Please review the above guidelines for international students and establishment of proficiency before deciding to take this exam.
 You may need to submit documents instead of taking the proficiency test.

 The Japanese proficiency test will be held in person.
-The test for Spring 2023 will be on April 7th (F) from 12:00 p.m. in Ballantine Hall 115.
+The test for Fall 2023 will be on November 10th (F) from 2:00 p.m. in Ballantine Hall 115.